Why should you support statehood for Puerto Rico? Here are five good reasons.

 Puerto Rico receives less in nutrition assistance, less in Medicaid and Medicare, less in highway funds, less in income tax credits, less in disaster assistance… The Government Accountability Office found in a 2014 study that Puerto Rico receives less in 11 major federal programs than it would as a state.
 The increase in federal funds would bring in an additional $5 to $10 billion for Puerto Rico.

 Puerto Rico has no senators, and just one, non-voting member in Congress.
 Puerto Rico has no electors, and therefore cannot vote in presidential elections.
 This means that Puerto Rico has very little say in American democracy.

-As a state, Puerto Rico will have two senators and five members of Congress.
+As a state, Puerto Rico will have two senators and four or five members of Congress.
 All these people will have the power to speak and vote for Puerto Rico.
 The head of the Independence Party laughed in a Congressional hearing that a senator from Puerto Rico would have more power than the President of Puerto Rico would, and it’s true.

 As a state, Puerto Rico will be able to vote in presidential elections.

 Statehood brings prosperity